nojronatron/nojronatron.github.io/power-hour-notes/pph-fijan-andurilindust.md

 Seattle area, S.California, and a few other integrated customers (1 in Mass).
 Internships are paid.

 Will provide training to cross-language ramp-up.

+Early-stage, mission-based company, so be-ready to roll up your sleeves and tackle any/all issues.

+Grit was mentioned several times as a candidate feature they are looking for.

+No remote opportunities, exactly, there are flexible options.

 ## Footer